 Dr Peggy Wong is a General Practitioner who has recently returned to her home town, Melbourne after ten years of working in Queensland.
 Peggy is working four days a week at Equinox.

 Dr Julian Grace recently graduated an Osteopath from RMIT.
 Julian has a holistic, patient-centred approach to healthcare.
 As a transgender practitioner, he’s particularly interested in making osteopathy a safe space for queer and gender non-conforming people, sex workers, and anyone on the margins.
 Osteopathy is a manual therapy, using hands-on techniques and patient education to help people achieve their health goals – ranging from acute sporting injuries, to chronic pain and stress management.
-Julian works at Equinox on Fridays and Saturdays.
+Julian works at Equinox on Fridays.
 No referral needed.
 Clients on Team Care Arrangements will be able to claim Medicare rebates.

 Grace Lee provides counselling to TGD clients at Equinox.
 Grace is a part of the THH counselling services team and has considerable experience working with the TGD community.
 Grace has a Masters of Counselling and Psychotherapy, and has undertaken research to support counsellors working with trans and gender diverse clients.
 Grace has worked in private practice and at Northside Clinic in Fitzroy, and is currently a practitioner at Queerspace at Drummond Street Services, Carlton.
 Grace is a registered provisional member of Psychotherapists and Counsellors Federation of Australia (PACFA).
 Grace works with individual adult clients from earliest gender questioning through to supporting those wishing to transition, and beyond.